bradgwest/paap/write/paper.md

 The widespread digitization of fine art over the past two decades has coincided with large advances in computational image analysis.
-As museum and gallery collections move onto the internet, millions of artworks have been made available for view at the click of a mouse [cite google thing].
-A proliferation of researchers have sought to analyze these digital collections, contributing methods that excel in a wide variety of computer vision tasks from classification problems (genre, style, artist, historical period) [Ceternic, 2018], to visual relationships between paintings [Garcia, 2019].
+As museum and gallery collections move onto the internet, millions of artworks have been made available for view at the click of a mouse[^google-arts-and-culture].
+A proliferation of researchers have sought to analyze these digital collections, contributing methods for a wide variety of computer vision tasks from classification problems (of, for example, genre, style, artist, or historical period)[@Cetinic_et_al_2018;
+@Lee_and_Cha_2016] to visual relationships between paintings [@Garcia_et_al_2019; @Castellano_et_al_2020].

+[^google-arts-and-culture]: For example, Google Arts & Culture's digitization of hundreds of museum collections: https://artsandculture.google.com/partner.

 The complete visual and emotional effect of a painting is a combination of many factors, for example the color, texture, spatial complexity, and contrast.
 An art expert